 I get this question a lot.
 Recently someone asked me: if A hypnotises B and C overhears, will C be hypnotised too?
 The short answer is ‘yes’.
-The long answer explores the underlying principle and grapples with what, really, hypnosis is.
+The long answer grapples with what, really, hypnosis is.

 Hypnosis – what it is and why it’s possible

 Hypnosis isn’t stage magicians doing strange things or therapists healing your mind.
 Those are examples of hypnosis, just like a toaster is an example of technology.
 That is to say: perfectly valid, though probably not the best example.

 The hypnotic trance is a feature of the brain.
 Human beings evolved to go into and out of trances, all of the time.
 It’s how your mind solves problems.

 The brain has different modes of thinking.
 You might describe these as System 1 and System 2.
 You might point to different lobes and describe how each functions differently from the rest.
 Or maybe you like the terms ‘conscious thinking’ and ‘unconscious thinking’.

 Then again, maybe you like to think about your own experiences.
 Have you ever lost yourself in a task?
 The flow state is a good example, where you immerse yourself in an activity so much that you lose all sense of self and time.